PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 I found the first time you create a vault, there are a couple of clunky steps that must be followed carefully.
 You must provide the DataStore path to the data in a slightly different format than how the path appears on your computer.
 You should also spend a little time documenting what you are storing so someone (even you) can make sense of it in the distant future.
 I found that the central Digital Research Services team are happy to help talk first time users through these steps on a Teams call.

-## Sharepoint
+## SharePoint

 **What is it?**

-Sharepoint is a part of University of Edinburgh’s Office 365 ecosystem.
+SharePoint is a part of University of Edinburgh’s Office 365 ecosystem.
 It is a place for temporarily placing files that are being worked on collaboratively with a group of people such as a Team, Project or Department with real time syncing of the file across editors.
-For example, this is where an annual review form or a marking spreadsheet might be jointly edited by several researchers or staff members. **Even more so than OneDrive, Sharepoint is not an appropriate place for keeping the ‘golden copy’ of research data\!**
+For example, this is where an annual review form or a marking spreadsheet might be jointly edited by several researchers or staff members. **Even more so than OneDrive, SharePoint is not an appropriate place for keeping the ‘golden copy’ of research data\!**

 ## DataSync

 [DataSync](https://www.ed.ac.uk/information-services/computing/desktop-personal/datasync) is the University’s Dropbox-like service for syncing files between machines.
-Unfortunately in this author’s view, it is too buggy and slow to be of much practical use, but any positive experiences using DataSync would be welcome.
+In this author’s view, it is too buggy and slow to be of much practical use, but any positive experiences using DataSync would be welcome.

 # Third-party services